MicrosoftLearning/advanced-gen-ai/Instructions/01-foundation-model.md

 1. Review the description.
 Optionally, you can select the link to the **original model card** to review more details in the Hugging Face Hub.
 1. Select the **Test** button in the **Sample inference** pane to quickly test the model.
 1. Review the result and notice that the text is translated to German.

+### Deploy the model to a real-time endpoint

 The model can translate text to other languages too.
 You can specify the input and output language using parameters.
 Let's deploy the model to a real-time endpoint to explore the use of parameters.

 1. Select **Deploy**.
 1. Select **Real-time endpoint**.